 Let’s get Santa’s sleigh balloon rocket set up to fly!
 You will need some space and two objects to tie the string to in a room.
 If you live someplace warm, you can even take it outside.

 First, cut out the sleigh or design your own.
 You can use ours as an outline of the kids want to color and decorate their own.

-Next, cut a length of straw and feed then string through the straw.
+Next, cut the length of the straw and feed the string through the straw.

-Don’t forget the sleigh!
+Don’t forget your sleigh!
 You want to tape the sleigh graphic to the side of the balloon!

 Lastly, make sure the balloon is all the way on one side of the string.
 You can get a stopwatch or timer ready if you really want to make it official and collect data!